Foundations of Musculoskeletal Anatomy for Human Movement

-This course provides an introduction to the musculoskeletal anatomy required for understanding human movement.
-Specifically, the course will explore the basic structural anatomy of the bones, joints, muscles and nerves of the spine and extremities and how these function to allow for human movement.
-This course is suitable for students looking for an introductory level anatomy course focussing on musculoskeletal anatomy or for health-care practitioners looking to refresh their musculoskeletal anatomy.
-The course consists of two parts which will be delivered separately.Now accepting applications for:
+This course provides an introduction to the musculoskeletal anatomy of spine and extremities.
+The topics covered include the bones, joints, muscles and movements of the spine, upper and lower extremities.
+This course is suitable for students with no prior knowledge in anatomy who are looking for an introductory level anatomy course or for those looking to refresh their musculoskeletal anatomy.

 Join our email list to receive new course and deadline updates! 📧

-Course Payment HereTo apply to the course use the application link below.
+Course Payment HereTo apply use the application links below.
 Please complete and submit the application then proceed to pay the $250 course fee (cost is per part) to confirm your registration.

 - Understand the anatomical terminology used to describe movements and relationships between different body parts and regions.